He passed away over 10 years ago and, to this day, I cannot think or talk about him long without tearing up.

-Sitting on my father's left, my right arm is thrown over his shoulders.
+While sitting to my father's left, my right arm is thrown over his shoulders.

-My dad is sitting square to the camera with his arms crossed and his head turned to look at me.
+My dad is sitting square to the camera with his arms crossed, and his head turned to look at me.
 On his face is a smile I wish I could see every day of my life: my father looked happy and proud of me.